Skip to main content

 Umar Hansa

 This post introduces the scheduler.yield API and explains how you can use it to optimise the performance of your web applications.
-If you want to follow along with the code snippets or interactive demos, be sure to read the browser support section to ensure that your browser supports this feature.
+There are also interactive code demos you can follow along with.

 Introduction